BOO! Happy Halloween/Samhain….

 I include some inset figures.

-- In the upper right corner I include a figure from Richards et al. (2011) that shows the major plate boundary faults in the region.
+- In the upper left corner I include a figure from Richards et al. (2011) that shows the major plate boundary faults in the region.
 They also plot seismicity with color representing depth.
 This allows us to visualize the subduction zone fault as it dips (eastward for the New Hebrides and westwards for the Tonga subduction zones).
 The cross section in the panel on the right is designated by the black dashed line.
 I also place this line as a dashed green line in the interpretive poster below.
 I place a yellow star in the general location of the M 6.8 earthquake.

 - In the upper right corner I include the Richards et al. (2011) cross section showing earthquake hypocenters as colored circles and the megathrust subduction zone faults as red lines.